hyakuhei/GoStock/Readme.txt

 tail -f stock.txt
 ```

-Note, there's no "cooloff" config at the moment, you'll get a text message every time it loops while $company has stock.
+Note, there's no "cooloff" config at the moment, you'll get a text message every time it loops
-This is very annoying if you misconfigure your searches.
+while $company has stock.
+This is very annoying if you misconfigure your searches.Which is why
+the config-test.json also exists.